-Jeremy has acted as counsel in various aviation disputes involving carriage of goods by air, engine damage, fuel contamination, damage to aircraft on the ground resulting from collision, the correct interpretation of aircraft operating manuals, sale and lease-back dipsutes and airframe and engine maintenance issues.
-He has also acted as ICC arbitrator in several disputes involving passenger jet fleet maintenance contracts.
+Jeremy acted as counsel in various aviation disputes involving carriage of goods by air, engine damage, fuel contamination, damage to aircraft on the ground resulting from collision, the correct interpretation of aircraft operating manuals, sale and lease-back dipsutes and airframe and engine maintenance issues.
+He has acted as ICC arbitrator in several disputes involving passenger jet fleet maintenance contracts.

 He is particularly adept at difficult issues of contractual construction; technical disputes requiring an ability to master engineering and scientific expert evidence; and cases requiring a good knowledge and understanding of ships and seamanship.

-Recently he has acted: for a charterer who alleged frustration of the charter by government action; for owners alleging breach of charter following an explosion and fire in the cargo; for owners alleged to be in breach of charter for failing to load a cargo of copra expellers which the master claimed was too hot load safely; for owners, in respect of letters of indemnity; for charterers, in respect of an allegedly unsafe port.
+He has acted: for a charterer who alleged frustration of the charter by government action; for owners alleging breach of charter following an explosion and fire in the cargo; for owners alleged to be in breach of charter for failing to load a cargo of copra expellers which the master claimed was too hot load safely; for owners, in respect of letters of indemnity; for charterers, in respect of an allegedly unsafe port.